Ibu Sandoz contains the active ingredient ibuprofen. It has pain-relieving, fever-reducing and Care properties.

 If you forget to take a dose, do not take more than the usual recommended amount next time.

 Stick to the dosage given in the package leaflet or as prescribed by your doctor.
-If you think the medicine is too weak or too strong, talk to your doctor, pharmacist or druggist.
+If you think the medicine is too weak or too strong, talk to your doctor, Ref: or druggist.

 The following side effects can occur when taking Ibu Sandoz.
 They are listed by frequency: